drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

 Then copy the link and open it on your mobile device.
 You will be redirected to the Play Store page where you can download your app.
 Now download and run the app!

 ### Hey, there’s still a browser bar in my app!
 Most likely you will still see a browser bar in your app.
 So by now I think you will fully understand what is happening.
 This is just a website pretending to be a phone app?
 Well, kind of.
-Biggest difference is that this app can work offline aswell, by using [Service Workers](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).
-But thats a bit too in depth for this tutorial.
+The reason that there is still a browser app is that our Assetlinks file has not been updated yet.

 Now lets make sure users don’t see this ugly browser bar in the app.